Writing the perfect email outreach is simple. But it can take hours if you don't know what to say.

 Now that I look back, it was a blessing in disguise.
 At the time, I only cared about myself and what I wanted.
 I didn't realize there was a person on the other end of the screen.

-I used to talk as if they owed me something, as if I was entitled to get what I wanted, but nobody cared about me.
+I used to talk as if they owed me something.
+As if I was entitled to get what I wanted, but they didn't care about me.
 It was a hard pill to swallow.
-I didn't know how important it was to create my own personal outreach.
-Today, I'll share what I've learned with you.
+I didn't know how important it was to create my own personal outreach and today, I'll share what I've learned with you.

 But before I continue, I'd love to ask you something.

 How would you categorize the following email?
 Outreach or Spam?